OscarViquez/atl-transit/libs/search/smart/README.md

-# search-modal-data
+# search-data

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test search-modal-data` to execute the unit tests.
+Run `nx test search-data` to execute the unit tests.